Charges at Household Re-use and Recycling Centres

 A minimum charge is necessary to ensure that the Authority is able to recover the costs that it incurs providing the service and to properly manage the types of waste deposited.
 It includes the cost of staff, plant, equipment and buildings as well as the cost of transporting and disposing of the waste, including landfill tax which is currently £80 per tonne.

-You can pay with cash or on a Major credit or debit card (American Express Cards are not accepted).
+You can pay with a major credit or debit card (American Express Cards are not accepted).
 Your payment will be taken by the weighbridge staff and you will be given a receipt.
+No cash is accepted.

 Your vehicle will be weighed before you unload and again after your car is empty.
 You will need to park your vehicle on the weighbridge when you arrive at the site and speak to the weighbridge operator to give your details.
 When you’ve finished unloading your car drive back to the weighbridge, weigh your vehicle again and pay the charge.

 Just before the traffic lights and barrier to the household recycling centre is a small brick building.
 Drive up to this building in the right and lane and park all of your vehicle on the rectangular area of concrete set in the road.
 Walk up the steps to the window and speak to the person who will take your details and weigh your vehicle.
 They will take some details from you and explain what you need to do next.

 Changes to waste legislation and policy in 2012 resulted in higher charges being applied to certain types of wastes.
 West London Waste is a local authority and we use council tax payers money to pay the costs of disposing of your waste.
 Residents who are bringing in this waste need to contribute to the cost of disposing of it.

 The Councillors who govern the WLWA made the decision to introduce these charges at their meeting in July 2012.
 The decision was taken to manage the additional cost facing the Authority from the policy/legislation change.